-Rule Reference Status Text Issues identified (should be read in conjunction with Section 4 of this Report) Additional Comment and notes on unnecessary regulation Discretionary Activities - Comprehensive Residential Development in Medium Density areas covered by an Outline Development Plan With Section 4 of this Reporty Rule 4.13.1 (PA) Permitted Activities - Buildings and Streetscene Permitted That any fence between the front façade of the dwelling and the street boundary or Private Right of Way or shared access over which an allotment has legal access which is parallel or generally parallel to that boundary shall be a maximum height of 1m.
+Issues identified (should be read in conjunction Additional Comment and notes on Rule Reference Status Text with Section 4 of this Report) unnecessary regulation Discretionary Activities - Comprehensive Residential Development in Medium Density areas covered by an Outline Development Plan Rule 4.13.1 (PA) Permitted Activities - Buildings and Streetscene Permitted That any fence between the front façade of the dwelling and the street boundary or Private Right of Way or shared access over which an allotment has legal access which is parallel or generally parallel to that boundary shall be a maximum height of 1m.
 For allotments with frontage to more than one road, any fencing on the secondary road boundary is to be no higher than 1.8m.
 Note that the Lowes Road and High Street, Southbridge ODP Areas are not identified on the planning maps.
 Consideration could be given to whether ODP appendices are the most efficient approach.
 Rule 4.13.2 (PA) Permitted Activities - Buildings and Streetscene Permitted Any other fence shall be a maximum height of 1m if it is located within 3m of the street boundary or Private right of Way or shared access over which allotment has legal access.
-Rule 4.13.3 (RDA) Restricted Discretionary Activities - Buildings and Streetscene Restricted Discretionary Any activity which does not comply with Rule 4.13.1 shall be a restricted discretionary activity.
-Rule Structure Rule 4.13.4 (RDA) Restricted Discretionary Activities - Buildings and Streetscene Restricted Discretionary Under Rule 4.13.1 the Council shall restrict the exercise of its discretion to consideration of: 4.13.4.1 The degree to which an open streetscene is maintained and views between the dwelling and the public space, private Right of Way or shared access are retained.
-4.13.4.2 The extent to which the visual appearance of the site from the street, or private Right of Way or shared access over which the lot has legal use of any part, is dominated by garden planting and the dwelling, rather than front fencing.
+Rule 4.13.3 (RDA) Restricted Discretionary Activities - Buildings and Restricted Discretionary Any activity which does not comply with Rule 4.13.1 shall be a restricted discretionary activity.
+Rule Structure Streetscene Rule 4.13.4 (RDA) Restricted Discretionary Activities - Restricted Discretionary Under Rule 4.13.1 the Council shall restrict the exercise of its discretion to consideration of: 4.13.4.1 The degree to which an open streetscene is maintained and views between the dwelling and the public space, private Right of Way or shared access are retained.
+4.13.4.2 The extent to which the visual appearance of the site from the street, or private Right of Way or shared access over which the lot has legal use of any part, is dominated by garden Unclear These matters of discretion should relate to Rule 4.13.3, however, Rule 4.13.1 is referenced in the rule Buildings and Streetscene planting and the dwelling, rather than front fencing.
 4.12.4.3 The extent to which the proposed fence is constructed out of the same materials as the dwelling and incorporates steps in plan, landscaping, and see-through materials such as railings or trellis.
-Unclear These matters of discretion should relate to Rule 4.13.3, however, Rule 4.13.1 is referenced in the rule Rule 4.14.1 (PA) Permitted Activities - Buildings and Private Outdoor Living Space Living Z Medium Density areas located within an Outline Development Plan (a) Living Z Medium Density areas located within an Outline Development Plan, each dwelling shall be provided with a private outdoor living space with a minimum area of 50m and a minimum dimension of 4m. (b) Any area provided by balconies with a minimum dimension of 1.5m counts towards the minimum required area of outdoor living space. (c) The outdoor living space (excluding balconies) is not to be located between the front building façade and the road boundary Rule 4.14.2 (RDA) Restricted Discretionary Any activity which does not comply with Rule 4.14.1 shall be a restricted discretionary activity which shall not be notified and shall not require the written approval of affected parties.
+Rule 4.14.1 (PA) Living Z Medium Density areas located within an Outline Development Plan Inconsistent formatting Permitted Activities - Buildings and Private Outdoor (a) Living Z Medium Density areas located within an Outline Development Plan, each dwelling shall be provided with a private outdoor living space with a minimum area of 50m and a minimum dimension of 4m.(b) Any area provided by balconies with a minimum dimension of 1.5m counts towards the Living Space minimum required area of outdoor living space. (c) The outdoor living space (excluding balconies) is not to be located between the front building façade and the road boundary Rule 4.14.2 (RDA) Restricted Discretionary Any activity which does not comply with Rule 4.14.1 shall be a restricted discretionary activity which shall not be notified and shall not require the written approval of affected parties.
 Under Rule [Link,4.389,Rule 4.14.1} the Council shall restrict the exercise of its discretion to consideration of: Inconsistent formatting Inconsistent terminology Rule Structure